An eligible child can be considered your dependent if they meet the following IRS requirements:

 The minor can be your son, daughter, stepchild, foster kid, adopted child, brother, sister, stepbrother, stepsister, half-brother, half-sister, grandchild, niece, or nephew.

-You must have contributed more than half of his or her assistance.
+You must have contributed more than half of his or her financial support during the year.

 The child cannot file a joint return.
 If he or she is submitting a combined return, they can only request a refund of tax withheld or anticipated tax paid.